PCB Assembly Graphic

 Manufactured Blue Plastic Parts

-Hourly Molding Machine Rate
+Hourly Prototype Plastic Injection Molding Machine Rate

 The manufacturer will typically have an hourly rate that they charge per molding machine.
 However, the molding machine hourly rate doesn’t have any meaning to customers, so it is converted to cost per part.
 After all, that’s the key information that the customer needs to know, how much will each part cost?
 We’ll get into how to make that conversion later.